Commonly used terms in GatherContent

 Other terminology used

 A field is where you enter your content into GatherContent.
-There are 5 different field types available to add to your template, and they're added to your items structure or template.
+There are 5 different field types available to add to your template, and they're added to the structure or template of your item.
 You can add guidelines to a field to provide instructions as an author writes content, as well as a whole field dedicated to them where more general instructions are needed.

 Most of your content will be added to a text field.
 You can also collect files (such as images) via an asset field, or information such as a category for the page via either radio buttons or checkbox fields.